 - TokuDB with authenticated access to the specified schema.

-- Google Cloud SDK installed with a shell configured for a GCP project.
+- Google Cloud SDK needs to be installed with a shell configured for a GCP project.

 - A bucket belonging to the GCP project with write permissions.

 - Local Drive must have adequate space to hold the table in uncompressed CSV format.